-The PHS ASPIRE program helps students and parents plan for what is next after high school including trade school, apprenticeship programs, community college, 4-year college, or entering the workforce.
+The PHS ASPIRE program helps students and parents plan for what is next after high school including trade school, apprenticeship programs, community college, 4-year college, military, or entering the workforce.
+Students can get help with searching colleges, for college applications & essays, financial aid, scholarships, academic planning, career

-Community volunteers work with Jill Gregg and their results are impressive: last year our seniors earned over \$4,400,000 in scholarships for college.
+Community volunteers work with Jill Gregg and their results are impressive: last year our seniors earned over \$4,100,000 in scholarships for college.